 Dentists with temporary registration can only practise under the supervision of a GDC registered consultant.

 Location of posts

 Temporary registration is granted for approved posts in NHS hospitals, dental schools and other approved institutions.
-It is not currently granted for work in general or private practice, or in the community dental services.
+It is not currently granted for work in general or private practice.

 Duration of temporary registration